thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added Quick Edit ability to the Download Price option
 * New: Added a new PDF Report generation feature for Sales and Earnings, thanks to SunnyRatilal
-* New: Added a new [edd_price] short code
+* New: Added a new [edd_price] shortcode
 * New: Added new edd_cart_contents filter
-* New: Added a check to existing jQuery libraries before enqueing
+* New: Added a check to existing jQuery libraries before enqueuing
 * New: Added is_array() check to the price options name function to fix a potential error
 * New: Added an php_ini check for safe mode
 * Fix: Bug with the purchase receipt templates